jchsing/jchsing.github.io/_projects/6_project.md

 category: d.school projects
 ---

-**what does 'ramen is my happy place' mean?** This print celebrates the little joys in life—like a hot bowl of ramen—that bring us comfort and happiness.
-There’s something magical in the ritual of slurping noodles, savoring rich broth, and picking out each topping, offering a mini escape from the world.
-May ramen always be a source of warmth and joy!
+**what does 'ramen is my happy place' mean?** There’s something magical in the ritual of slurping noodles, savoring rich broth, and picking out each topping, offering a mini escape from the world.
+This print celebrates the joy and comfort ramen brings to so many people around the world.
+May it be a reminder to remember to enjoy the little things in life!

 **what is riso?** risograph printing is a unique, eco-friendly printing process that originated in Japan in the 1980s.
 It’s known for its vibrant colors, grainy textures, and stencil-like effects, which make it popular for art prints, zines, posters, and other creative projects.